georust/rinex/rinex-cli/README.md

 The tool expects one RINEX file passed with `--fp`.

-For basic RINEX identification, like encountered `Epochs` or `Sv`, only console visualization exists.
-The data is extracted in JSON format, refer to the
+Basic RINEX identification is triggered by requesting data enumarations, like encountered Epochs (`--epoch`) or Sv (`--sv`).
+In this mode, only console visualization exists and data is presented in JSON format.
+Refer to
 [JSON section](https://github.com/gwbres/rinex/tree/main/rinex-cli/README.md#readable-json)
-for more information.

-Anytime you see `Display` in the requested action menu, the `--plot` flag can be used to generate a plot out of the extracted data.
-Refer to specific sections for more information.
+for more detail.

-Advanced operations exist, some are file dependent (for example: only for Navigation RINEX), some require the addition of a Navigation Context (second RINEX file) to be passed with `--nav`.
+Most RINEX analysis are graphical, that means one or several PNG files are to be generated.
+Advanced operations (RINEX processing) require a Navigaton Context to be provided (`--nav`), and such analysis are always graphical.

+RINEX record analysis is by default presented in JSON format, but graphical view can be activated with `--plot`.
+Data is highly dependent on the file that was provided (`--fp`).

 ### Readable JSON